-- (B) "Exigent Circumstances" means the Police Chief's or the Police Chief's designee's good faith and reasonable belief that an emergency involving danger of death, physical injury, or significant property damage or loss, similar to those that would render impracticable to obtain a warrant, requires use of the Surveillance Technology or the Surveillance Data it provides.
-The use of Surveillance Technology in Exigent Circumstances shall not infringe upon an individual's right to peacefully protest and exercise other lawful and protected Constitutional Rights. - (C) "Identifiable Individuals" means an individual whose identity can be revealed by data, including Surveillance Data, or revealed by data when it is analyzed and/or combined with any other type of record. - (D) "Surveillance" means the act of observing or analyzing the movements, behavior, or actions of Identifiable Individuals. - (E) "Surveillance Data" means any electronic data collected, captured, recorded, retained, processed, intercepted, or analyzed by Surveillance Technology acquired by the City or operated at the direction of the City. - (F) "Surveillance Technology" means any device, hardware, or software that is capable of collecting, capturing, recording, retaining, processing, intercepting, analyzing, monitoring, or sharing audio, visual, digital, location, thermal, biometric, or similar information specifically associated with, or capable of being associated with, any Identifiable Individual or group; or any system, device, or vehicle that is equipped with an electronic surveillance device, hardware, or software.
-Examples of Surveillance Technology include, but are not limited to: - i.
-International Mobile Subscriber Identity ("IMSI") catchers and other cell site simulators; - ii.
+- (B) "Exigent Circumstances" means the Police Chief's or the Police Chief's designee's good faith and reasonable belief that an emergency involving danger of death, physical injury, or significant property damage or loss, similar to those that would render impracticable to obtain a warrant, requires use of the Surveillance Technology or the Surveillance Data it provides; provided that it was not foreseeable that the Police Chief or the Police Chief's designee's actions would create the exigency, even if their conduct was lawful...

+The use of Surveillance Technology in Exigent Circumstances shall not infringe upon an individual's right to peacefully protest and exercise other lawful and protected Constitutional Rights. - (C) "Identifiable Individuals" means an individual whose identity can be revealed by data, including Surveillance Data, or revealed by data when it is analyzed and/or combined with any other type of record. - (D) "Surveillance" means the act of observing or analyzing the movements, behavior, or actions of Identifiable Individuals. - (E) "Surveillance Data" means any electronic data collected, captured, recorded, retained, processed, intercepted, or analyzed by Surveillance Technology acquired by the City or operated at the direction of the City. - (F) "Surveillance Technology" means any electronic surveillance-device, hardware, or software that is capable of collecting, capturing, recording, retaining, processing, intercepting, analyzing, monitoring, or sharing audio, visual, digital, location, thermal, biometric, or similar information specifically associated with, or capable of being associated with, any Identifiable Individual or group; or any system, device, or vehicle that is equipped with an electronic surveillance device, hardware, or software.
+Examples of Surveillance Technology include, but are not limited to: - International Mobile Subscriber Identity ("IMSI") catchers and other cell site simulators; - ii.
 Automatic license plate readers; - iii.
-Electronic toll readers; - iv.
-Closed-circuit television cameras except as otherwise provided herein; - v.
-Biometric Surveillance Technology, including facial, voice, iris, and gaitrecognition software and databases; - vi.
-Mobile DNA capture technology; - vii.
-Gunshot detection and location hardware and services; - viii.
-X-ray vans; - ix.
-Video and audio monitoring and/or recording technology, such as surveillance cameras; - x.
-Surveillance enabled or capable lightbulbs or light fixtures;
+Electronic toll readers;

+(a)iv.
+Closed-circuit television cameras except as otherwise provided herein;

+iv.v.
+Biometric Surveillance Technology, including facial, voice, iris, and gait-recognition software and databases;

+₩.vi.
+Mobile DNA capture technology;

+vi.vii.
+Gunshot detection and location hardware and services;

+vii.viii.X-ray vans;